 Mobile cloud apps view the UI by way of a mobile device browser and for this reason Native app UI is a whole lot faster than the cloud apps.

 For mobile device users, security is a constant threat and concern.
 Native apps tend to access business data remotely and then leave it on the device, which poses as a big risk in case the device were to be stolen or lost.
-In case of mobile cloud app, however, all the data is stored on the mobile cloud, which automatically lowers the risks associated with data security.
+In case of mobile cloud app, however, all the data is stored on the mobile cloud, which automatically lowers the risks associated with data security and recovery.

 Mobile cloud apps are cheaper to develop & maintain as compared to the traditional custom made native mobile app.

 Mobile cloud apps work only when there is internet access.
 Native mobile apps, however, can function even when the device is offline.
 This functionality, however, is limited.